ToJen/circuit-breaker/README.md

 Imagine you've poured countless hours into crafting the perfect smart contract, only to face the daunting task of proving its safety without revealing your confidential source code.

-Enter VeriZK!
-With VeriZK, developers can now confidently showcase the integrity of their contracts without compromising their code's confidentiality.
-Through Zero-Knowledge Proofs and Machine Learning, VeriZK empowers you to demonstrate your contract's reliability while keeping your code private.
-Say goodbye to sleepless nights worrying about rug pulls or vulnerabilities – VeriZK has got your back, ensuring your creations are as trustworthy as they are confidential.
+Enter VeriBot!
+With VeriBot, developers can now confidently showcase the integrity of their contracts without compromising their code's confidentiality.
+Through Zero-Knowledge Proofs and Machine Learning, VeriBot empowers you to demonstrate your contract's reliability while keeping your code private.
+Say goodbye to sleepless nights worrying about rug pulls or vulnerabilities – VeriBot has got your back, ensuring your creations are as trustworthy as they are confidential.

 ## Architecture